Latecomer Croatia finds no easy access to EU prosperity

-ZAGREB (Reuters) - At midday, the main food market in Croatia’s picturesque capital is a feast of color, sounds and smells.
+ZAGREB, Nov 3 (Reuters) - At midday, the main food market in Croatia’s picturesque capital is a feast of colour, sounds and smells.

 By mid-afternoon, when vendors pack up their stalls, the European Union’s newest member shows its flip side; the poor move in to collect fruit and vegetables discarded on the concrete floor.